The Mortgage Lender Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether The Mortgage Lender offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about The Mortgage Lender and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am lead to believe that mortgage lenders in the main view contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as a finacial contractor, this evidence is unlikely to paint an accurate picture of my income potential.
-Will a broker specialising in contractor mortgages remove the hassle by making use of the expertise and contacts they have built up.
+I am lead to believe that mortgage lenders mostly consider contractors as high risk applicants; so demand 3 years’ accounts to validate mortgage affordability.
+In my case as an engineering contractor, this evidence is unlikely to give an accurate picture of my income potential.
+Will a contractor-focused IFAs persuade lenders such as The Mortgage Lender to offer funds on the more realistic basis of my contracted rate.

 Find out how to order your redemption statement request from The Mortgage Lender